2025 EYE IN THE SKY NFL SCOUTING REPORTS

 INDIANAPOLIS COLTS

 That is all for this week from the Crossroads of America.
-Good luck in your week 9 matchups!
+Remember that your league likely has a trade deadline upcoming….Have a great week and good luck!

 End.